Prachi Deshpande

 Prachi Deshpande (born 14 December 1972) is an Indian historian and Professor of History at the Centre for Studies in Social Sciences, Calcutta.
 In 2020, Deshpande received the Infosys Prize for Humanities – History for her extraordinarily nuanced and highly sophisticated treatment of South Asian historiography.
+She was the only female awardee that year.

 Education

 Deshpande was born in Pune, Maharashtra in 1972.
 She completed her undergraduate studies in History at Fergusson College, Pune (1988–1993), followed by an MA in History at Jawaharlal Nehru University, New Delhi (1993–1995).
 She later pursued her doctoral studies (1997–2002) under the supervision of historian Sugata Bose at Tufts University, Medford, MA.
 Her doctoral thesis is titled Narratives of Pride: History and Regional Identity in Maharashtra, India, c.
 1870-1960.

 Career

 After completing her doctorate at Tufts University, Massachusetts, in 2002, Deshpande taught as an assistant and associate professor at several institutions in the United States, including Colorado State University (2002–2004), Rutgers University (2004–2006), and the University of California, Berkeley (2006–2010).
-In 2010, she returned to India to join the Centre for Studies in Social Sciences, Calcutta, where she continues to work as a Professor of History.
-She currently serves as Consulting Editor of the Journal of the History of Ideas.
+In 2010, she returned to India to join the Centre for Studies in Social Sciences, Calcutta, where she continues to work as a professor of history.
+She currently serves as consulting editor of the Journal of the History of Ideas.